ArturMassaro/Entrega-ordenada-upd-socket-linux/README.md

  <br />

 * Abra o terminal
-* navegue até a pasta do projeto
+* Navegue até a pasta do projeto
-* execute o comando ./server
+* Execute o comando ./server

 <br />